 The coherence score (3.13) then allows us to proceed with the top-down growing of the tree.
 As is done commonly, the construction of the tree proceeds recursively.
-At each step, given a set of training samples S, a large number of tests (3.10), (3.11) are sampled.
-Each test is then applied to all samples in the group, thus splitting S into two subgroups where the last term penalizes the unbalanced splits proportionally to the difference in the size of the subgroups.
-This term typically guides the learning through the initial stages near the top of the tree, when the coherence scores (3.13) are all "bad" and becomes relatively less important towards the leaves.
-After all generated tests are scored using (3.14), the test that has the best (minimal) score is chosen and the corresponding node V is inserted into the tree.
-The construction procedure then recurses to the sets S_1 and S_2 associated with the selected test, and the resulting nodes become the children of V in the tree.

-\mathbf{S}1 and \mathbf{S}2 .
+At each step, given a set of training samples \mathbf{S} , a large number of tests (3.10),(3.11) are sampled.
+Each test is then applied to all samples in the group, thus splitting \mathbf{S} into two subgroups \mathbf{S}1 and \mathbf{S}2 .
 A quality of the split $(\mathbf{S}1, \mathbf{S}2)$ is then defined as:

 The recursion stops when the size of the training sample set S reaching the node falls below the threshold τ_S or the coherence $\tilde{H}(\mathbf{S})$ of this set falls below the threshold τ_C , at which point a leaf node is created.
-In this leaf node, the compatibility scores $E(\mathbf{S}, (u, v))$ for all (u, v) from \mathcal{Q} are recorded.
+In this leaf node, the compatibility scores $E(\mathbf{S},(u,v))$ for all (u,v) from \mathcal{Q} are recorded.
 As is done conventionally, different trees in the ensemble are trained on random subsets of the training data, which increases randomization between the obtained trees.

 Learning the image-independent warping field is much easier than training warping flow trees.
-For this, I consider all training examples for a given location (x, y) and evaluate the compatibility scores (3.12) for every offset $(u, v) \in Q$.
+For this, I consider all training examples for a given location (x, y) and evaluate the compatibility scores (3.12) for every offset $(u, v) \in \mathcal{Q}$.
 The offset minimizing the compatibility score is then recorded into the field for the given (x, y).

 Discussion of the learning.
-By predicting the warping flow (u(x, y), v(x, y)) I do not aim to recover the apparent motion of a pixel (x, y).
+By predicting the warping flow (u(x,y),v(x,y)) I do not aim to recover the apparent motion of a pixel (x,y).
 Indeed, while recovering the apparent motion might be possible for some pixels, apparent motion vectors are not defined for dis-occluded pixels, which inevitably appear due to the relative motion of an eyeball and a lower eyelid.
 Instead, the learned predictors simply exploit statistical dependencies between the pixels in the input and the output images.
 As is demonstrated in Section 3.3, recovering such dependencies using discriminative learning and exploiting them allows to produce sufficiently realistic emulations of gaze redirection.